rileyedward/schier-product-explorer/README.md

 # Schier Product Explorer

-A web application for exploring, searching, and managing Schier products.
-This tool provides an intuitive interface for users to interact with the Schier product catalog.
+Search for your favorite Schier products.

 ## Overview

 ### What is Schier Product Explorer?

-Schier Product Explorer is a Laravel and Vue.js based application designed to help users browse, search, and manage Schier products.
-It integrates with the Schier Products API to provide up-to-date product information and allows users to maintain a personalized list of favorite products for quick access.
+Schier Product Explorer a web application for exploring, searching, and managing Schier products.
+This tool provides an intuitive interface for users to interact with the Schier product catalog.

 ### Key Features